Is a Proterosuchus a dinosaur?

 Most phytosaurs are thought to be aquatic animals, and indeed most do show adaptations for such a lifestyle; swim tracks attributed to phytosaurs, for example, are known.

-Read: What did the Crocodylomorpha eat?
+Read: Where did the Euparkeria live?

 Was there sexual dimorphism in the Early Jurassic theropods?